 stack and compiler are specified using the following CMake options:

 When using the NVIDIA nvcc compiler for RAJA CUDA functionality, the variables:

-When nvcc must pass options to the host compiler, the arguments
+Often, nvcc must pass options to the host compiler, the arguments

-To set the CUDA compute architecture for the nvcc compiler, which should be chosen based on the
+To set the CUDA compute architecture, which should be chosen based on the

 NVIDIA GPU hardware you are using, you can use the

-CUDA_ARCH CMake variable.
-For example, the CMake option:
+CMake variable.
+For example, the CMake option